-Thinking you might need those bonus points (or now called adjustment factor points) to get into that uni course you’re dreaming about?
+Thinking you might need those bonus points (also known as adjustment factors) to get into that uni course you’ve been dreaming about?

 We’ve got the low-down on what bonus points are PLUS which unis offer them so you can be on your way to getting into that degree!

 Bonus points, now called adjustment factors, are one of the most elusive parts of understanding HSC Results and ATARs.
 The most important thing you need to understand is that bonus points do not add to your overall ATAR points.

 Bonus points are extra points that tertiary institutions, not just universities, give to a student’s ATAR to boost their selection ranking in applying to a university course.
 Most institutions offer subject them, and particular institutions give regional bonus points.

 It’s important to note that each institution gives its own adjustment factors according to their own criteria.

 They can be awarded based on HSC Subject marks, equity, catchment/regional/rural areas, athlete programs and more!